anthony-y-zhu14/Shoppies/README.md

 # The Shoppies

-The Shoppies: is a web app that provides help to search movies via OMDB database and add to personal nomination list which can be export as a JSON file.
+The Shoppies is a web app that provides help to search movies via OMDB database and add to personal nomination list which can be export as a JSON file.

 ## Installation